tksh164/aumid-stopgap-tools/README.md

 ![AppUserModelID Stopgap Tools demo animation](https://raw.githubusercontent.com/tksh164/whatnot/main/aumid-stopgap-tools/media/apumid-stopgap-tools-demo.gif)

 > [!NOTE]
 > Essentially, the window grouping is managed by the app itself (AppUserModelIDs managed by the app itself).
-The AppUserModelID Stopgap Tools is change it from externally, that is unorthodox way.
+The AppUserModelID Stopgap Tools change it from externally, that is unorthodox way.

 ## Prerequisites